cakuang1/ThreadedMapreduce/README.md

 }
 ```

 # How this works
-Typical multi-threaded processing framework with master-worker pattern.
+Typical multi-threaded processing framework with master-worker pattern

 ## Mapping phase

  Master thread distributes tasks and maintains status and overall process.
-Each input file spawns a worker thread that processes individual
+For each input file,the main thread spawns worker threads to handle processing.
+Each mapper is responsible for outputting a set of key-value pairs.
+ During this phase, the main thread also spawns a pre determined number of reducer nodes in the background.

 ![Alt text](images/1.png)

+Instead of waiting for all mappers to finish before moving on to the reducing phase, mappers start sending KV pairs to reducers when they are finished.
+The simulation of communicating between mappers and reducers in a distributed enviornment is done by providing Golang channels between threads which allow threads to communicate.

+### Shuffle phase *

+A tiny phase that deals with distributing the KV pairs by hashing.
+Maps know where to send their KV pairs by hashing and taking the mod of hash value by the number of reducers.
+After the hash is calculated, the KV pair is sent over to a buffered Golang channel, which allows data to stay in the channel until its processed, similar to a message queue.

 ![Alt text](images/2.png)

  ## Reduce Phase
+Each mapper thread notifies the main thread when done processing by deleting themselves from the waitgroup.
+After all mappers are done processing, all threads are released.
+As stated above, the reduce phase begins

 ![Alt text](images/3.png)

+Output is achieved

 ![Alt text](images/4.png)